frixaco/anitrack/README.md

-# Anitrack - anime release tracker
+# Anitrack - Web app to auto-track new episodes of any anime from nyaa.si and aniwave.to

-Tags: IN PROGRESS

 | Database provider  | Supabase (Postgres)     |
 | ------------------ | ----------------------- |